 That’s the same lame, tired, worn out and overused excuse that everyone uses whenever they want something for free.
-“We just don’t have the money.”
-Well, too bad, because in the real world people expect, and deserve, to be fairly paid for their time and labor.
+“We’re just getting started so don’t have the money.”
+Well, too bad, because in the real world people expect, and deserve, to be paid for their time and labor.

-Any kind of creative business venture, whether it’s writing and publishing a book, making an independent film, or recording a music CD is just that.
-A business venture.
+Any kind of creative business venture, whether it’s writing and publishing a book, making an independent film, or recording a music CD,is a business venture.
 Any business venture, whether it’s creative or not, requires a certain amount of capital upfront.
 Fortunately, there are places where you can get the money.
 If you’ve ever registered a business name then you know your mailbox will soon be filled with all kinds of offers for business loans.
 Here’s an idea.
 Apply for them.
-Even if you can only qualify for a small amount, it might be enough for you to pay your people.
+Even if you can only qualify for a small amount, it may be enough for you to pay your people.

 Same goes for grants.
 There are all kinds of grants out there for creative projects.
 Apply for them.
 Yes, it can be time consuming, but you just might get the funding you need to get your project off the ground.
 Another option is crowdfunding through Kickstarter, GoFundMe, or other crowdfunding platforms.

 If all the above fails, then do it the way our parents and grandparents did it.
 Put a little money aside from each paycheck until you save up enough to pay for the services you need.
 Sure, it’ll take some time, and in the interim it won’t hurt to go out and start promoting your project.
 Who knows?
 You may get lucky and find yourself a sponsor.